 At the moment we have little further information so will search.
 In 1936 she and Lucien were living at 13 Elsham Road, Kensington as well as their Harrow address (also residing there was one Mabel Agnes La Marechale Lawrence… great name, I wonder who she was).
-Their youngest child June Patricia Anne, born in Hendon district in 1929, was living in Toronto as of January 2013.
+Their youngest child June Patricia Anne, born in Hendon district in 1929, is now living in Toronto, Canada, as is her son Ian.
 Marguerite’s husband Lucien moved to Canada after she died, being resident there in 1972.
 Their two sons Lucien Ingram Raven-Hill (1922-2013) and John Howard Colello Raven-Hill (1927-2007) and their sister June Patricia Anne all have numerous descendants today.
 Marguerite died on 7th March 1971 in Richmond-upon-Thames.

 The records seem to be undecided between Lucien or Lucian.
 I have adopted Lucien as on a baptismal record.